 Who We Are

-Northern Virginia Electric Cooperative is a locally based and locally owned electric distribution system headquartered in Manassas, Virginia.
-NOVEC provides reliable electric service to more than 169,000 homes and businesses located in Clarke, Fairfax, Fauquier, Loudoun, Prince William and Stafford counties, the City of Manassas Park and the Town of Clifton, all in the state of Virginia.
+Northern Virginia Electric Cooperative is a locally owned electric distribution system headquartered in Manassas, Va.
+NOVEC provides reliable electric service to more than 175,000 homes and businesses in Clarke, Fairfax, Fauquier, Loudoun, Prince William and Stafford counties, the City of Manassas Park, and the Town of Clifton.
 Learn more about NOVEC.

 Office Locations/Service Territory

-- NOVEC has office locations located throughout our service territory in Manassas, Gainesville, Leesburg and Minnieville.
+- NOVEC has office locations throughout our service territory in Manassas, Gainesville, Aldie and Minnieville.

 - NOVEC's service territory encompasses 651 square miles with more than 7,200 miles of power lines.

-- NOVEC will open a new service center in Loudoun County in 2018 to better serve our customer-owners in the area.
+- NOVEC opened a new service center in Loudoun County in 2018 to better serve our customer-owners in the area.

 - NOVEC is a not-for-profit corporation.
 As a cooperative it is owned and controlled by its customer-owners — the customers who purchase energy from NOVEC.